 Strengths:

-- Integration with Enterprise-grade CPQ and Sales Performance Management Tool: Finally, Oracle CRM integrates with other Oracle products, including a configurator for subscription-based offerings.
-This is especially relevant in media and telecom verticals.
-It also has enterprise-grade capabilities to manage territory, compensation, and budget for large teams.
+3. Integration with Enterprise-grade CPQ and Sales Performance Management Tool: Offering a configurator for subscription-based offerings.
+This integration is especially beneficial for verticals like media and telecom.

 Weaknesses:

-- Not as Strong B2B and Post-sales Capabilities: It’s not as strong with its post-sales CRM processes critical for specific B2B industries where pre-sales processes aren’t as thick such as manufacturing or distribution.
+2. Not as Strong B2B and Post-sales Capabilities: Oracle’s CRM falls short in post-sales CRM processes, particularly in B2B industries where pre-sales processes, such as manufacturing or distribution, are less extensive.

-- Not as Strong for Regulated and Audit-centric Industries: Finally, it might struggle in verticals and geographies where you have substantial audit needs such as GDPR compliance and version control.
+3. Not as Strong for Regulated and Audit-centric Industries: Additionally, Oracle CRM may face challenges in industries and regions with significant audit requirements, such as GDPR compliance and version control.

 9. SAP C/4 HANA